top of page

 "Raggedy Ann"dress my aunt sent to me

-How she met her husband, who was an American Soldier while he was stationed in Japan after the World War II.
-They got married, and moved to the States.
-They had 3 children, but soon after he was sent to Russia, got sick, and passed away little after that.
-She didn't teach her kids Japanese language out of fear that her kids would get teased and/or bullied when other kids found out that they are “Mixed Race” especially with Japanese heritage; that the country that surrendered and lost the War.
-I often wonder how hard it was for her to live through that era in the States, facing racism, losing her husband, raising three children to be “American” and protecting them from many obstacles that many immigrants had to face… How funny it is - our lives take us to our own journey… I met my husband 16-17 years after my “first culture shock” and moved to Colorado.
-I remember when I told my friends in Japan where in the States I’m moving to, they had no idea where it was on the map back then.
-I also remember I felt so very isolated when I first moved to Colorado.
+How she met her husband, who was an American Soldier while he was stationed in Japan after World War II.
+They got married and moved to the States.
+They had three children, but soon after, he was sent to Russia, got sick, and passed away a little after that.
+She didn't teach her kids the Japanese language out of fear that her kids would get teased and/or bullied when other kids found out that they were “Mixed Race,” especially with Japanese heritage, that the country that surrendered and lost the War.
+I often wonder how hard it was for her to live through that era in the States, facing racism, losing her husband, raising three children to be “American,” and protecting them from many obstacles that many immigrants had to face… How funny it is - our lives take us on our own journey… I met my husband 16-17 years after my “first culture shock” and moved to Colorado.
+I remember when I told my friends in Japan where in the States I was moving to, they had no idea where it was on the map back then.
+I also remember feeling so isolated when I first moved to Colorado.
 I felt like I was the only Japanese person who lived in Colorado.
-There were not many ways to network and getting to know other Japanese people unless you’re an exchanged student and/or your husband is in the military, or Japanese business man who was sent to the States as the head office representative, and/or have a child and meet other Japanese people through school events.
-My husband and I didn’t fit into any of those categories, and I had to get used to this “isolation” for a while.
-One way to get to know other Japanese people for me was through the food.
-I used to work at a few different Japanese restaurants as a server, and built a small network from there.
-One day, I was serving an elderly couple who used to come to the restaurant often.
-I can’t remember how the conversation went, but she asked me if I’m a citizen of the United States, and I told her “Not yet”.
-She asked me if I’m considering to be a citizen, and if so, “Be proud to be a Japanese American, we still have much work to do for our next generations” I was going back and forth about getting the citizenship for a long time, and I finally made my final decision to take the citizenship test in 2015.
-But at the first, when I made the decision I felt a bit of guilt.
-I felt like I was throwing away my nationality, and/or betraying my hometown.
+There were not many ways to network and get to know other Japanese people unless you were an exchange student and/or your husband was in the military, or a Japanese businessman who was sent to the States as the head office representative, and/or have a child and meet other Japanese people through school events.
+My husband and I didn’t fit into those categories, and I had to get used to this “isolation” for a while.
+One way to get to know other Japanese people was through food.
+I worked at a few different Japanese restaurants as a server and built a small network from there.
+One day, I served an elderly couple who often came to the restaurant.
+I can’t remember how the conversation went, but she asked me if I was a citizen of the United States, and I told her, “Not yet.”
+She asked me if I was considering being a citizen, and if so, “Be proud to be a Japanese American.
+We still have much work to do for our next generations.”
+I went back and forth about getting citizenship for a long time and finally decided to take the citizenship test in 2015.
+But at first, when I made the decision, I felt guilty.
+I felt like I was throwing away my nationality and/or betraying my hometown.
 But the thought was completely gone when I passed the citizen test and attended the ceremony.
-Then President, Barak Obama was on a big TV screen, welcoming all the new citizens of the United States with warm smile, he made a heartwarming recorded “Congratulations” message.
+Then President Barak Obama was on a big TV screen, welcoming all the new citizens of the United States with a warm smile; he made a heartwarming recorded “Congratulations” message.

 Aric & I at the citizenship ceremony